ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why flaws make you human.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the pressure to always optimize.

 ---